quantifiedcode/python-anti-patterns/docs/correctness/indentation_contains_mixed_spaces_and_tabs.rst

 Summary
 -------

 The code is being indented with both spaces and tabs.
-Python code should be indented with 4 spaces.
+Python code should be indented with 4 spaces, never tabs.

 Description
 -----------

-Per the PEP 8 Style Guide, all Python code should be consistently indented with 4 spaces, not tabs.
+Per the PEP 8 Style Guide, all Python code should be consistently indented with 4 spaces, never tabs.

 Examples
 --------